Classicjoe/Final-graduation-project/README.md

 - Had to change the file type, date etc to load into PostgreSQL
 - Loaded the data into SQl in three parts.
 Orders, people, Return
 - for my analysis to correspond.
-- filterd out some columns but even then we can still see that there is a positive correlation betwwen the tables.
+- filterd out some columns but even then we can still see that there is a positive correlation between the tables.
-- During my anaylis i created seperate tables to eneble me solve some casese.
+- During my anaylisw i created seperate tables to eneble me solve some cases.
-- During report on my Bi i connected these several tables through data modeling.
+- During report on Power Bi i connected these several tables through data modeling.